fargeo/hack-day/_includes/index.md

 3. **Use ArcGIS Javascript API in Arches to export data to AGOL and visualize**
     - Christopher
     - Namjun
-4. **Using PgFeatureServe to execute geoprocessing task via Arches map widget for data editing**
+4. **Use PgFeatureServe to execute geoprocessing task via Arches map widget for data editing**
     - Peter
     - Dennis
     - Ryan